Cocodrulo/qb-docs/qb-core/shared-functions.md

 # 📜 Shared Functions

 {% hint style="info" %}
-All of the functions below are part of the QBCore.Shared module, sothey can be access doing `QBCore.Shared.FUNCTIONAME`
+All of the functions below are part of the QBCore.Shared module, so you must have imported QBCore before using them.
 {% endhint %}

 ### RandomStr